nathandavis18/NotVim-Editor/README.md

-# TextEditor
+# NotVim Editor

-A custom-built text-editor using C++ and Dear ImGUI.
+A custom, 0 dependencies, cross-platform VIM-like console-based text editor.
+Tested on Windows and Linux (untested on macOS).